 Learner Driver Insurance

-Learner driver insurance helps you get extra driving practice in your own car, or in a friend or family member's car, without risking their No Claims Bonus.
+Learner driver insurance helps you get extra driving practice in your own car, or in a friend or family member's car, completely legally, without risking their No Claims Bonus.

-We offer competitive learner driver insurance from 28 days to 12 months.
-Choose a level of cover below, get a quick quote, then get behind the wheel and start driving!
+Collingwood offers competitive learner driver insurance for UK provisional licence drivers, available from 28 days up to 12 months.
+Choose your level of cover below, receive your quote in minutes, then get behind the wheel and start driving!

 Learner driver insurance (also known as provisional driver insurance) is a type of cover specially designed for people learning to drive.
 It gives you more opportunity to learn to drive in a family member or friend's car, so you can reduce driving lesson costs while preserving the car owner's No Claims Bonus*.
 This can be affected if they add you to their insurance and you have an accident.

 You can also get learner insurance for your own car, and with it you'll have the opportunity to start earning your own accelerated No Claims Bonus*.
 Provisional insurance helps ensure you're driving in line with DVSA (Driver and Vehicle Standards Agency) learner driver regulations.

 What are the benefits of learner's insurance on your own car?

 Our learner driver insurance matches how you learn to drive.
 You can go annual, or if you only need short-term cover right before you pass, you can get that too - topping up your cover or leaving short gaps.

 We don't place any curfews on the times you can practice learning to drive, so you can get the most from your new learner driver insurance at any time - like in the evening, when the roads are quieter.

 If covering your own car with learner's insurance, you can get an accelerated No Claims Bonus.
 This means you can start reducing your long term insurance costs immediately.